adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

                 uri: !Sub 'arn:aws:apigateway:${AWS::Region}:lambda:path/2015-03-31/functions/${DeleteUserLambda.Arn}/invocations'
 ```

-The most important part of this definition is the DefinitionBody which comply with Swagger (Open API) version 2.0.
+The most important part of this resource is the DefinitionBody, which comply with Open API (formerly Swagger).
-As you can see every path and method pair is integrated with lambda function.
-Please be aware that every such integration is done through POST method (httpMethod: "POST").
+As you can see, every pair of path and http method is integrated with lambda function.
+Please be aware, that every such integration is done through POST method (`httpMethod: "POST"`).

 ### Permissions

-Each Lambda runs with it's IAM Role in which we defined that it can use DynamoDB and CloudWatch (for logging) but there is no permission for API Gateway.
+Each Lambda runs with it's IAM Role, in which we define, that it can use DynamoDB and CloudWatch (for logging), but there is no permission for API Gateway.
 This kind of permission is defined by resouce with type `AWS::Lambda::Permission` and it looks like this:

 ```